-The online planetary motion simulations will show us the differences between the different ways of interpreting the motion of the planets throughout history.
-We will see the geocentric theory, the Copernican theory and Kepler’s laws.
+The online planetary motion simulations on this page will show us the differences between the different ways of interpreting the motion of the planets throughout history.
+We will look at the geocentric theory, the Copernican theory and Kepler’s three laws of planetary motion.

 Planetary motion has been the subject of study and understanding since ancient times.
 Two of the most influential theories in this field were the geocentric theory, which was predominant in antiquity and the Middle Ages, and the Copernican theory, proposed by Nicolaus Copernicus in the 16th century.
 Subsequently, Kepler’s laws provided an accurate mathematical description of planetary motion.